-The Virtual WAN team has been working on upgrading virtual routers from their current Cloud Services infrastructure to Virtual Machine Scale Sets based deployments.
+Azure-wide Cloud Services-based infrastructure is deprecating.
+As a result, the Virtual WAN team has been working on upgrading virtual routers from their current Cloud Services infrastructure to Virtual Machine Scale Sets based deployments.
 All newly created Virtual Hubs will automatically be deployed on the latest Virtual Machine Scale Sets based infrastructure.
 If you navigate to your Virtual WAN hub resource and see this message and button, then you can upgrade your router to the latest version by clicking on the button.
-Azure-wide Cloud Services-based infrastructure is deprecating.
 If you would like to take advantage of new Virtual WAN features, such as BGP peering with the hub, you'll have to update your virtual hub router via Azure Portal.
 If the button is not visible, please open a support case.

 You’ll only be able to update your virtual hub router if all the resources (gateways/route tables/VNet connections) in your hub are in a succeeded state.
 Please make sure all your spoke virtual networks are in active/enabled subscriptions and that your spoke virtual networks are not deleted.
 Additionally, as this operation requires deployment of new virtual machine scale sets based virtual hub routers, you’ll face an expected downtime of 1-2 minutes for VNet-to-VNet traffic through the same hub and 5-7 minutes for all other traffic flows through the hub.
 Within a single Virtual WAN resource, hubs should be updated one at a time instead of updating multiple at the same time.
 When the Router Version says “Latest”, then the hub is done updating.
-There will be no routing behavior changes after this update unless one of the following is true:
+There will be no routing behavior changes after this update.

 If the update fails for any reason, your hub will be auto recovered to the old version to ensure there is still a working setup.